College Meal Plan Is More Expensive Than Groceries

 • Aramark

-These companies also operate food service systems in other large institutions.
+These companies also operate in other institutional settings:

 • Hospitals